memento-ai/Memento/packages/ingester/README.md

 # @memento-ai/ingester

 ## Description
 The `@memento-ai/ingester` package provides functionality for ingesting and summarizing documents into a Memento database.
-It supports ingesting both individual files and entire directories, and uses a configurable summarizer to generate concise summaries of the documents.
+It supports ingesting individual files, entire directories, and generating concise summaries of the ingested documents using a configurable summarizer.

 ## Key Features
 - Ingest individual files or entire directories